jufgutierrezgo/python-vlc-rm/README.rst

 is reported according to the Crosstalk matrix, and the constellation at the transmitter.
 The illuminance, the CIE color coordinates, and the color rendering index.
-The VLR-RM uses the Luxpy Python package (https://pypi.org/project/luxpy/) to computes  phometric and colorimetric indexes.
+The VLR-RM uses the Luxpy Python package (https://pypi.org/project/luxpy/) to compute photometric and colorimetric indexes.